 Since 1995, Computer Talk with TAB has been live on the air at one of Hartford’s premier radio stations, WTIC New Talk 1080 AM.
 Today, you can hear them on 1080 AM, simulcast on 96.5 FM HD 2, and anywhere on the Audacy app.

-Join our hosts, Erik and Dennis H. every Saturday between 9:00 and 11:00 am, as they solve, in real-time, the caller’s most challenging computer issues.
-If you have a computer question of your own, get involved by calling the show, at 1-860-522-WTIC!
-You can also e-mail them during the show, at firstname.lastname@example.org.
-Don’t forget to check back here during the show, our live links are updated in real-time by Mike G. These links reflect what has been discussed on the show.
+Join our hosts, Erik and Dennis H., every Saturday between 9:00 and 11:00 am as they solve, in real-time, the caller’s most challenging computer issues.
+If you have a computer question, get involved by calling the show at 1-860-522-WTIC!
+You can also e-mail them during the show at firstname.lastname@example.org.
+Don’t forget to check back here during the show; our live links are updated in real-time by Mike G. These links reflect what has been discussed on the show.

 What can Erik and Dennis help you with?
 Almost anything!
 From computer hardware to software and everything in between.
 Do you have a question about WiFi?
 They can help!
 Do you have a printer question?
-Do you have an issue, but you’re not sure how to explain it?
+Do you have an issue but are unsure how to explain it?
 Call the show!
-The guys will do their best to solve your issue, or at least point you in the right direction.
+The guys will do their best to solve your issue or point you in the right direction.

 Are you looking to begin a career in IT or upgrade your IT skills?
 ITPro TV is a great place to start.
 They offer classes on everything from fundamentals to dedicated learning paths for System Administration.
 Their courses are fun and engaging!